How to Prepare for your Scheduled DPS Road Test

 Below are the things you must do to prepare for your road test appointment:

-- Tester’s Learner License Permit
+- Tester’s valid Learner License permit (front and back)

-- A signed copy of the ITD certificate (see #2 below)
+- A signed copy of the ITD certificate (See #2 below)

-- DE-964 or ADE 1317 certificate if applicable
+- A DE-964 or ADE-1317 certificate filled out and signed if applicable

 3. Bring the following to your road test appointment: